An Awhesyth – The Lark - 2 Versions

 €4.90

-An Awhesyth is a traditional song from the English region of Cornwall, whose title means “the lark” in the Cornish language.
+is a traditional song from the English region of Cornwall, whose title means “the lark” in the Cornish language.
 This piece belongs to the rich tradition of British folk songs, where nature plays a central role.
 The image of the lark rising into the sky at dawn evokes a sense of freedom, lightness, and the natural rhythm of life.

 Adaptation for Lever Harp by Eve McTelenn